moudio/appointment/README.md

 ## Potential Future Improvements

-- Create an admin dashboard to manage users (deletion, update, ect)
+- Create an admin dashboard to manage users
 - Implement an auto-login using the browser cookies